cacophony-wj/LeS/README.md

 The **Github** version is the most up to date.
 Get the **2.0.1.2** one from the **Releases Section ->**

+Also, **minor fixes** have been posted in the support channel.
+Check the pins once you get in there (small thumbtack icon)

 ## Preamble

 **This Modlist contains mods with sexual content and you need to be of legal age in your country (most western countries: 18+, some eastern ones: 21+)**.